Wine, With Old Friends And New – Bordeaux, France

 We arrive at the parking lot late AM.
 It’s a small spot right outside of town that’s free and super easy to access, but also rather tiny with only ~15 narrow spots for motorhomes.
 Also it’s notoriously difficult to get into thanks to its crazy popularity.

 By some mad luck we snag the absolute last open spot, slotting into the standard-width site without issue thanks to LMB’s narrow frame.
 Serendipity!
-We park up and load Polly out of the motorhome for a wonder around town.
+We park up and load Polly out of the motorhome for a wander around town.

 This is a UNESCO Site With Both Underground & Overgound Sights